Let me give you a real-world example of why corporate governance matters when it comes to cybersecurity.

 - Lead by example.

 If implemented correctly, a top-down governance framework will eliminate most threats and provide a mature, defensible, and flexible structure for protecting sensitive data.
-It will also help to ensure compliance, establish good legal protections, and encourage good cybersecurity hygiene among employees, partners, and suppliers.
+In the GRC realm, it will also help to ensure compliance, establish good legal protections, and encourage good cybersecurity hygiene among employees, partners, and suppliers.

 Adopting and “Living” the Right Security Framework